andrinr/gsn-link-sign-pred/README.md

 The simulation is run for a fixed number of iterations.
 After the simulation has converged, the node positions are used as node embeddings.
 To predict a sign of an edge $(u, v) \in E_{test}$, we simply take the distance between the two embeddings $x_u$ and $x_v$ and compare it to a threshold.
 If the distance is below the threshold, we predict a positive sign, otherwise we predict a negative sign.

 Now how do we find the optimal parameters for the simulation?
 Either we use educated guesses, but this is not very efficient.
-Since we can fully differentiate the simulation, we can use gradient descent to optimize the parameters of the simulation.

 ### Differentiable Simulation for Parameter Optimization